drustanyjt/t5-for-sparql/README.md

 Bannerjee ([code](), [paper]()) showed that when utterances are annotated with entities and relations, an LLM can be finetuned to convert these annotated questions to SPARQL quite reliably.

+My intuition is that T5 and other LLMs are able to learn the structure of a SPARQL query well, but due to the sheer number of complex Entity and Relation URIs, no LLM would be effective at converting an Natural Language Question into a SPARQL query without extra information about the URIs of the relevant entities/relations.

+In the experiments I conducted, it also seems that the correctness of the prefix of relations is not too important.
+Bannerjee uses the exact correct prefix in his annotations (such as p: or ps:) when needed.
+Howver I did my experiments always assuming the default wdt: prefix, and T5 was able to learn to adjust the prefixes as needed for the SPARQL query.
+This probably goes to show the type of prefix to be used can be somewhat inferred from the given Natural Language Question.

+The previously mentioned SGPT uses another technique in training where he masks the entity ID as well in the annotations.
+This might be useful to try.

 I tried various experiments to investigate how the quality of annotations affects the finetuned model.
-A few trends I noticed was that when not all entities and relations were guaranteed to be present, having more annotations
+Not all required entities and relations were guaranteed to be present, having more annotations would increase performance.
+When all required entites and relations were present, having additional annotations (ie lower precision) would decrease performance.

 ## Some useful Commands